-Six key tips to improve data security practices at your association
+6 steps to improve data security practices at your association

 Strong data security practices are vital for the integrity of your association.
 But how secure is your organizational data?
 Breaches are highly detrimental to all organizations.
 Not only do you risk the trust of your members by mismanaging their data, but you risk millions of dollars in recovery efforts.

-Shockingly, the Community Brands 2022 Association Trends Study reports that only 19% of all IT association professionals prioritize data privacy and information security.
-Put your members first by protecting your organization’s data.
+Prioritize your members by protecting your organization’s data.
 Keep reading for six tips on how to improve data security at your association.

 To keep your association’s data secure, you’ll want to avoid certain practices and implement others.
 Follow these tips to secure your organization:

-1. Empower everyone in your organization to become a data steward.
 Take steps to train each employee about your data practices, making all responsible for the maintenance of your records.
 Ensure everyone can help if a data breach occurs.

 Don’t rely on an individual to manage your data.
 Selecting an individual as the sole steward of your data, as opposed to a group, is unwise.
 However, it’s okay to refer to experts for data security insights to assist with your organization’s security training.

-2. Create a data recovery plan.
 Add a simple recovery outline to your data governance plan to assist your staff if you ever face a data breach.
 Consider including your AMS vendor and security providers in your plan for easy reference.

-TIP: Become an association driven by data security when you create a data governance plan.
+TECH TIP: Become an association driven by data security when you create a data governance plan.
 When strategizing your plan, consider how your data drives your association, how long you should keep certain records, and how often you should clean your system.

-3. Optimize all password practices.
 To guarantee your association’s systems are secure, implement a password vault and a password generator.
 You’ll also want to train staff on the risks of unsafe password practices.

 Some examples of problematic password practices include reusing passwords or using a pattern.
 Train employees to never use personal passwords on multiple systems.

-4. Create a culture of data security.
 Routinely educate employees on your data security practices and encourage staff to come forward with any security questions.
 Conduct training on phishing so staff can recognize a risky link or attachment and report anything suspicious to IT.

 If you accidentally click a suspicious link in a phishing email, don’t try to cover up your mistake.
 Hiding the issue only escalates the risk of a data incident.